 Budget modifications up to 10% or \$1,000 (whichever is higher) of the total budget line item do not require ICCB approval.
 Budget modifications over 10% or \$1,000 (whichever is higher) of the total budget line must have prior ICCB approval.
-To request a budget modification, submit an amended budget and explanation for the requested changes to ICCB.ael.compliance@illinois.gov.
+To request a budget modification, submit an amended budget and explanation for the requested changes on the budget modification template to iccb.grantpayments@illinois.gov.